 Legacy Status &

 Brooklyn Friends School recognizes legacy status for families with existing connections to the Brooklyn Friends community.
-In keeping with the established guidelines of the Independent Schools Admissions Association of Greater New York (ISAAGNY), Brooklyn Friends School may offer an early notification option to legacy applicants (Family Center, Preschool and Kindergarten only).
+In keeping with the established guidelines of the Independent Schools Admissions Association of Greater New York (ISAAGNY), Brooklyn Friends School may offer an early notification option to legacy applicants (Family Center and Preschool only).

 Qualifying for Legacy Status

 To receive legacy consideration or apply for early notification, applicants must be at least one of the following: